theobald-software/theobald-software.github.io/content/_en/erpconnect/calling-bapis-and-function-modules/samples.md

 ---

-The following section contains a list of available resources for the BAPI/Function Module classes.
+This section contains a list of available resources for the BAPI/Function Module classes.

 For a complete list of example codes and applications, see [ERPConnect - Samples](https://kb.theobald-software.com/erpconnect-samples).<br>
 For general articles on ERPConnect, FAQs and troubleshooting, see [ERPConnect - General](https://kb.theobald-software.com/erpconnect-general).